caam37830/homework-2-solution/README.md

 Write a function `matmul_blocked`, where `A = matmul_blocked(B, C)` is equivalent to `A = B @ C`.
 The slices should be either `:n//2` or `n//2:`, so each recursive call reduces the number of rows and columns of the matrices involved by a factor of 2.

-This function should be defined recursively, where the block multiplication also uses `matmul_blocked`, unless `n <= 64`, in which case, you can just use the best version of `matmul_***` from part A.  Use Numba to create a JIT version of the function.
+This function should be defined recursively, where the block multiplication also uses `matmul_blocked`, unless `n <= 64`, in which case, you can just use the best version of `matmul_***` from part A.  Use Numba to make this function JIT compile.

 Compare the run time of this algorithm to the best version of `matmul_***` you wrote in part A.  Make a plot like you did in part A comparing the run times of these two functions for values of `n` in `[2**i for i in range(6,13)] `